asoderlund/asoderlund.github.io/_posts/2020-02-28-test-markdown.md

 tags: [python]
 comments: false
 ---
+## Synopsis
+This is a project I did independently to practice my model building skills.
+This project includes:
+- Data exploration and preprocessing using Pandas
+- Visualizations using Seaborn and Matplotlib
+- String parsing
+- Classification Model building using SciKitLearn and XGBoost
+- Model tuning using GridSearchCV
+- Analysis of model performance using confusing matrix and ROC metrics

 ## The Dataset
 The dataset comes from the NASA Open API and NEO Earth Close Approaches.
 It can be found on Kaggle here: [Data](https://www.kaggle.com/datasets/sameepvani/nasa-nearest-earth-objects).
 I am using version 2 of this dataset.